sergioburdisso/pyss3/docs/tutorials/topic-categorization.rst

     (pyss3) >>> live_test datasets/topic/live_test

-**Note:** here we are not using the "file" argument because inside the "live_test" folder each file is a different document (not a different category).
+.. note:: here we are not using the "file" argument because inside the "live_test" folder each file is a different document (not a different category).

 Live test doesn't look bad, however, we will create a "more intelligent" version of this model, a version that can recognize variable-length word n-grams "on the fly".
 So, let's begin by creating a new model called "topic_categorization_3grams":